 However, third-party support is a lot better for Alexa.
 Take Sonos, for instance – the biggest name in multiroom has chosen to lean heavily on Alexa.
 You can use Alexa to control old Sonos speakers, while the new Sonos One actually has Alexa built into it.
 Meanwhile, Google Assistant won’t be appearing on that speaker until sometime next year.

 Alexa also has the advantage of letting you choose from four trigger words.
-You can’t do that with Google Home, which is a shame because I find it very unnatural having to say ‘OK Google’ or ‘Hey Google’.
+You can’t do that with Google Home, although having to say ‘OK Google’ or ‘Hey Google’ is arguably better, as it results in the Home Mini going off by accident less than the Echo.

 One unique trait of Google Assistant is that it works with Google’s existing Chromecast ecosystem, so you can cast music to compatible speakers.
 The Chromecast element also lets you set up a multi-room system – if you buy multiple Home or Home Mini devices, you can use them to play the same music throughout your house